Jobs and Internships with IPS

-Looking for students interested in real hands on experience managing, developing, and designing PHP websites.
+Looking for students interested in real hands on experience managing, developing, and designing WordPress-based websites.
 IPS has a dozen or more websites on various topics and campaigns from inequality to militarism.
 Websites don't maintain themselves however and there is more than enough creative work to go around.

 Interns will have the opportunity to learn cutting edge web development techniques using HTML5, CSS, CSS, jQuery, PHP, and MySQL on live websites, as well as server maintenance, web design, and search engine optimization.

 Applicants should have a programming background, a basic understanding of PHP and database driven websites, and the ability to work independently under the guidance of a mentor.
 WordPress experience required (you should at least have installed and played with it).